python-poetry/poetry/docs/docs/pyproject.md

 poetry install -E mysql -E pgsql
 ```

-When installing or specifying poetry built packages, the extras defined in this section can be activated
+When installing or specifying poetry-built packages, the extras defined in this section can be activated
 as described in [PEP 508](https://www.python.org/dev/peps/pep-0508/#extras).

 For example, the dependencies required by the `databases` extra can be activated when installing the